flowhub/the-graph/README.md

 The graph widgets have the following dependencies:

 * [Polymer](http://www.polymer-project.org/) for providing various polyfills for emerging web technologies like custom elements and pointer events
-* [the-behavior](https://github.com/the-grid/the-behavior) for user interactions and gestures, using [NoFlo](http://noflojs.org/) on the background
-* [GSS](http://gridstylesheets.org/) for constraint-based layout handling
+* [React](http://facebook.github.io/react/) for the "virtual DOM" to make SVG fast

-Currently the project is still in a prototype state, but eventually the plan is to utilize it as the graph editing tool in [NoFlo UI](https://github.com/noflo/noflo-ui), replacing the older [dataflow](https://github.com/meemoo/dataflow) graph editor.
+The project is the graph editing tool in [NoFlo UI](https://github.com/noflo/noflo-ui), replacing the older [dataflow](https://github.com/meemoo/dataflow) graph editor.

 ## Installation